How to Read Your Divorce Attorney's Bill

 Two numbers matter here.
 The balance remaining tells you where you stand today.
 The replenishment threshold tells you when the firm will request a new advance deposit.
 In the example above, the balance is $59 above the threshold.
 The next billing period will almost certainly trigger a replenishment request.

 Track this number on every statement.
-Don't wait for the replenishment notice to find out where you stand.
+Do not wait for the replenishment notice to find out where you stand.

 How to Read a Time Entry